jarnailchahal/Blog-website/_posts/2021-12-06-Transversing-a-binary-tree.md

 The above code visits each node of the tree and appends the current node to a list called *answer*.
 Taking a deeper look, we can see how it does that, we will look only at the **interesting** lines of this code:

-All starts with line 34 calling *inorderTraversal* function with root as its argument.
+It all starts with line 34 calling *inorderTraversal* function with root as its argument.
 Please note that root value is **1** here.
 Inside *inorderTraversal*, it creates an empty list called 'answer' at line 8 and then goes into *inorderTraversalUtil* at line 10.

 Root value is still **1**